Senior plc: History

 Senior was originally established in 1933 by a group of former employees of Green's Economisers Ltd. as a rival concern.
 The company was listed on the London Stock Exchange as Senior Economisers Limited in 1947.

 It acquired GAMFG Precision LLC, a manufacturer of machined components and assemblies for the off-road land vehicle and aerospace markets, for US$45.0 million in 2012.

 It then bought Atlas Composites, a manufacturer of composite structures and tooling in 2013.
 It also bought Thermal Engineering, a supplier of high temperature lightweight aerospace components, for £22 million in 2013.

 It bought UPECA Technologies, a Malaysian-based manufacturer of high-precision engineered components serving the aerospace and energy sectors, in 2014.

 It acquired Lymington Precision Engineering, a manufacturer of precision-machined components, fabrications, assemblies and kit sets, for a minimum of £45.8 million in 2015.
 It also bought Steico Industries, a manufacturer of precision tube and duct assemblies for the commercial and defence aerospace industries, for £59 million in 2015.

 In June 2021 the company rejected a $1.2 billion buyout offer from US private-equity firm Lone Star.

+A private equity firm, Sullivan Street Partners, completed the acquisition of the company's former Aerostructures business in January 2026.

+In March 2026, Senior received a takeover proposal from Tinicum Inc. and Blackstone Private Investments Advisors.
+The company also confirmed that it had received approaches from four other businesses including the private equity firm, Advent International.
+In April 2026, the takeover offer from Tinicum and Blackstone was accepted.